ljukip/isa-2021-isa-front-vue/README.md

 It can be started by running:
 npm install and then
 npm run serve in the containing folder.
-Further installation details can be found in README.md in Front/pharmacy.
+Further installation details can be found at https://github.com/ljukip/isa-2021-isa-front-vue.
-In main.js file in pharmacy/src folder (Front/pharmacy/src/main.js)

 so that requests from the Frontend are directed to a Backend that is launched locally and not to one that was deployed on Heroku.
 ```